-Presidential Honors Scholarships are awarded to five (5) students graduating from high school or currently enrolled who would like to pursue an academic program.
-Applicants must have at least a 90% average or higher numeric GPA, a composite ACT score of at least 25, a score of 23 or higher in English, and a score of 25 or higher in math.
-Students must attend the Wadley campus for the Wadley campus for the duration of the scholarship and commit to being a peer tutor for at least four (4) hours per week on the said campus in Developmental English and/or Math courses.
-These scholarships pay tuition and mandatory fees for two (2) years, as well as, hourly compensation for tutoring services.
-Students must be enrolled full-time (12 credit hours or more), maintain a GPA of at least 3.5, and meet the peer tutor hour requirement in order for the scholarship to be continued beyond the first year.
-Each qualified applicant will be evaluated by the Presidential Honors Committee based on his/her academic achievement, outgoing personality, people skills, and communication skills.
+Presidential Honors Scholarships are awarded to students graduating from high school or currently enrolled who would like to pursue an academic program.
+Applicants must have at least a 90 % average or higher numeric GPA, a composite ACT score of at least 21, a score of 21 or higher in English and a score of 21 or higher in Math.
+Students must commit to being a peer tutor for at least four (4) hours per week/ 2 days per week on the assigned campus in Developmental English and/or Math courses (not to exceed 19 total hours per week).
+These scholarships pay tuition and mandatory fees for two years, rental of required textbooks and hourly compensation for tutoring services.
+Students must be enrolled full-time (12 credit hours or more), maintain a GPA of at least 3.5 and meet the peer tutor hour requirement in order for the scholarship to be continued beyond the first year.
+Should the student not meet the stated requirements, he/she may be considered for the Presidential Academic scholarship for the duration of the eligible timeframe.
+Each qualified applicant will be evaluated by the Presidential Honors Committee based on his/her academic achievement. outgoing personality, people skills, and communication skills.